Princess Diana’s niece says ‘proudest moment’ of life was having brothers walk her down the aisle

 Lady Kitty Spencer is one proud sister.
-Princess Diana ’s niece reflected on her recent lavish nuptials in an Instagram post on Thursday, while also revealing the “proudest moment” of her life.
+Princess Diana’s niece reflected on her recent lavish nuptials in an Instagram post on Thursday, while also revealing the “proudest moment” of her life.
 Reposting a video featuring footage from the wedding, which Dolce&Gabbana shared earlier this week, Kitty wrote, “The proudest moment of my life, without a doubt, was having my brothers walk me down the aisle ♥️.”

 “Thank you to our family and friends for the most unforgettable weekend filled with more love and laughter and happiness than I have ever known ♥️ It still feels like a dream,” she continued.